A joint project of GLS, Cebrap, Direito GV, and Los Andes University Law School

-LANDS explores the changing role of the state in development today and the implications of such changes for the use of law and regulation as tools for economic and social policy.
+LANDS explored the changing role of the state in development today and the implications of such changes for the use of law and regulation as tools for economic and social policy.
 It rests on the premise that developing nations are exploring new ways that the state can and should promote both growth and equity and that these efforts may go beyond the policies recommended by the “augmented Washington Consensus.”
-The initial focus of the research is Latin America, in particular Brazil, Colombia, Mexico and Venezuela.
-The current phase of the project forms part of the WAGE research collaborative on Remaking the Developmental State.
+The initial focus of the research was Latin America, in particular, Brazil, Colombia, Mexico and Venezuela.
+An initial part of the project formed part of the GLS research collaborative on Remaking the Developmental State.

-A pilot study conducted in Brazil suggested that, in response to major setbacks in the transition to a market economy during the 1990s, Brazil, along with other governments in the region, has explored new development policies and experimented with new modes of governance and regulation (pilot ).
-In a LANDS working paper entitled Developmental States and the Legal Order: Towards a New Political Economy of Development and Law, David Trubek suggests that a new developmental state model may be emerging, one which would be different from both the 1960s state-centric Import Substitution Industrialization model and from the neo-liberal ideal of minimal state intervention.
-Some of these ideas were developed in a subsequent presentation entitled Law and Development in the 21st Century (2009).
+In a LANDS working paper entitled Developmental States and the Legal Order: Towards a New Political Economy of Development and Law (2010), David Trubek suggests that a new developmental state model may be emerging, one which would be different from both the 1960s state-centric Import Substitution Industrialization model and from the neo-liberal ideal of minimal state intervention.
+Some of these ideas were developed in a subsequent presentation entitled Law and Development in the 21st Century (2011).

 To develop the Latin American study LANDS held several preliminary sessions and develop a “canon” of key texts which have helped orient the research.
 These texts were read by all participants and used to develop research designs.

 LANDS has held several workshops and meetings where ideas were exchanged and preliminary drafts circulated.